Understanding Psychedelic Therapy in Clinical Trials

 Manish Agrawal, MD CEO & Co-Founder

-Classical psychedelic medicines work by interacting with the brain’s serotonin receptors, particularly the 5-HT2A receptor.
-When substances like psilocybin, LSD, or DMT bind to these receptors, they can induce alterations in thought processes, mood, and perception.
 Non-classical psychedelics like ketamine and MDMA have other mechanisms of action involving the modulation of additional receptors.
 The psychedelic response produced by this action can result in a range of effects, including changes in consciousness, hallucinations, and altered sensory perceptions.

-How Psychedelics Work in a Therapeutic Setting
+Psychedelics in a Therapeutic Setting

 What Makes Psychedelics So Powerful for Healing?